-The magik of Aleister Crowley was deeply influential upon Led Zeppelin, who expressed his magical ideas in their album cover art and music.
-In particular, guitarist Jimmy Page has been a lifetime student of the work of Aleister Crowley, practicing magik in his own life, publishing the work of Crowley, and even owning a house in which Crowley conducted some of his ceremonies.
+Aleister Crowley was influential upon Led Zeppelin, who expressed his magical ideas in their album art and music.
+In particular, guitarist Jimmy Page has been a lifetime student of Aleister Crowley, practicing the occult, publishing the work of Crowley, and even owning a house in which Crowley performed magic.

 Jimmy Page: A Lifetime Practitioner of Magik